java-SG/excel-parser/README.md

 The data is classed as: Map<String, List<Map<String, Object>>>

-A number of libraries is used to make things easy, primarily apache.poi for xml based structures: xmlbeans-5.3.0.jar commons-collections4-4.4.jar commons-compress-1.27.1.jar
+A number of libraries are used to make things easy, primarily apache.poi for xml based structures: xmlbeans-5.3.0.jar commons-collections4-4.4.jar commons-compress-1.27.1.jar